Bright and pure single-photon source in a silicon chip by nanoscale positioning of a color center in a microcavity: Sample design and fabrication

-A 480 nm-thick mask of polymethyl methacrylate (PMMA) is deposited onto a commercial piece of SOI wafer.
-Arrays of nanoholes defined by electron beam lithography are etched into the mask The sample is then broad-beam implanted with Si$^+$ ions (Figure \ref{fig:figure_1}(a)).
-A similar approach has already proven efficient for the fabrication of NV centers at preset positions in diamond,\cite{spinicelli_2011, sangtawesin_highly_2014} and, more recently, G and W centers in silicon.\cite{hollenbach_wafer-scale_2022} The PMMA mask is then removed by stripping with acetone and the sample is annealed at 200 °C for 30 minutes in N$_2$ atmosphere (Figure \ref{fig:figure_1}(b)).
-This second step leads to the activation of the W center,\cite{yang_sub-bandgap_2010,buckley_optimization_2020} whose microscopic structure (consisting of three interstitial Si atoms) is shown in the inset.
-A characterization of the emitters in unpatterned SOI is presented in Section 3 of the Supporting Information.
-CBG cavities centered at the same location as the nanoholes are fabricated by electron beam lithography and reactive ion etching (Figure \ref{fig:figure_1}(c)).
-This method is well-tried for the high-yield fabrication of SPS based on III-V semiconductor quantum dots (QD).\cite{sapienza_nanoscale_2015,holewa_high-throughput_2024} A map of the electromagnetic field in the central disk of the cavity is shown in the inset.
-After fabrication, the sample is first inspected by scanning electron microscopy, to confirm successful fabrication according to design parameters (see Figure S11 in the Supporting Information).
+The W centers are created by a well-known combination of Si$^+$ implantation and thermal annealing \cite{yang_sub-bandgap_2010,buckley_optimization_2020}.
+Similarly to previous work \cite{hollenbach_wafer-scale_2022}, the implantation is performed through a mask patterned with nanoholes whose size is tuned to locally create single W centers.
+A 480 nm-thick mask of polymethyl methacrylate (PMMA) is deposited onto a commercial piece of SOI wafer, arrays of nanoholes defined by electron beam lithography are etched into the mask, and the sample is broad-beam implanted with Si$^+$ ions.
+The PMMA mask is then removed by stripping with acetone and the sample is annealed at 200 °C for 30 minutes in N$_2$ atmosphere to activate the emitters (Figure \ref{fig:figure_1}(b)), whose microscopic structure - consisting of three interstitial Si atoms \cite{baron_detection_2022} - is shown in the inset.
+For a nanohole diameter of 150 nm, single W centers are observed with a yield of 40\% with low background emission ($g{^2}(0) \approx 0.1$) and average count rate of $3.2 \pm 0.8$ kcps.
+A characterization of the emitters in unpatterned SOI is presented in Section 3 of the Supporting Information (SI).

+CBG cavities, consisting of a disk surrounded by four grating rings, are fabricated by electron beam lithography and reactive ion etching at the same location as the nanoholes (Figure \ref{fig:figure_1}(c)).
+After fabrication, the sample is inspected by scanning electron microscopy to confirm successful fabrication according to design parameters (see Figure S9 in the SI).
+A map of the electromagnetic field in the central disk of the cavity is shown in the inset.
+Note that this method differs from the more common strategy of determining the position of preselected emitters by PL mapping, that is more demanding to implement and where the positionning accuracy is limited by optical resolution \cite{ma_nanoscale_2025}.